Hasnain190/Udeler_GUI/CONTRIBUTING.md

   "Courses": ""
 }
 ```
-Notice that you are aleady given the words that you need to add translation for.
+Notice that you are already given the words that you need to add translation for.
 Just add the translation inside the empty quotes given next to each English word.
 Please do not add any new words as the words given are the only words that the app will look for.

 `3.
 Commit your changes and make a Pull request`